esbach/CurveTransect/README.md

 # `CurveTransect`
-`CurveTransect` is a simple way to facilitate distance sampling on a curving transect.
+`CurveTransect` facilitates distance sampling on a curving transect.

 Randomly placed, straight line transects can pose many practical challenges.
 In dense tropical forests, for example, cutting straight-line transects can be time-consuming and expensive, particularly when large areas need to be surveyed.
 Straight line transects may also cross challenging environments, including rivers, swamps, steep hills, dense vegetation, and more.
 To overcome these challenges, we present a new method for distance sampling using curving transects within dense forests.
 This method utilizes standard data collected while conducting a distance sampling analysis (i.e., observer's location on the transect, the distance between the observer and the object, and the angle between the observer and object).
 This data, along with spatial data for each transect, allows our function to spatially located each object of interest and measure the shortest distance between that object and the transect.
 The resulting data can be used directly in distance sampling analyses using a package like [Distance](https://github.com/cran/Distance).